Yikatong: Cost

-The card can be bought against a deposit of CNY 20, and can be bought at most ticket counters at Beijing Subway stations and some bus stations.
-The cards can be refilled in units of CNY 10 at these counters, and by units of CNY 20, 50, or 100 in Beijing Subway ticket machines.
-The deposit is used to cover non-sufficient funds for a single trip, and can be refunded when the card is returned.
-After the last use of the card, it will remain its value for three years, until the month before the one travelled in.
+The card can be purchased with a deposit of CNY 20, and can be bought at most ticket counters at Beijing Subway stations and some bus stations.
+The deposit is used to cover insufficient funds for a single trip, and can be refunded when the card is returned.
+The card may be topped up in multiples of CNY 10 up to a maximum of CNY 1000.
+A Yikatong retains its value for up to three years after its last activity.

-When paying by the card, passengers get 50% off the normal bus fare within the municipality, and 20% off outside the municipality, except on some special purpose routes.
-However, paying by Yikatong card gives no discount on subway or taxi fares.
-More and more, by travelling on buses, one must check in and check out, just like on the metro system (October 2015), except on special routes with flat fare.
+When paying by the Yikatong card, passengers get 50% off the normal bus fare within the municipality, except on some special purpose routes with a flat fare.
+Yikatong offers no discount on subway or taxi fares.
+Unlimited metro (excluding the Capital and Daxing Airport Express lines) and bus ride passes are available for 1, 2, 3, 5, and 7-day validities.